 KSF Orthopaedic Center has a team of physicians and surgeons in orthopedics who can properly diagnose and treat MCL injuries.
-An MRI can show how badly damaged your MCL is, so that we can determine what type of treatment would be most effective to treat it.
+An MRI can show how badly damaged your MCL is so that we can determine what type of treatment would be most effective to treat it.
 Depending upon the severity of the MCL damage, you may require physical therapy or even orthopedic surgery.
 However, this type of ligament injury can often heal itself within a few weeks or months.

 Posterior Cruciate Ligament (PCL) Injuries

 A PCL injury is similar to an ACL injury.
 Your posterior cruciate ligament (PCL) connects your thigh bone (femur) to your shin bone (tibia).
-Although larger and stronger than your ACL, your PCL can still be torn.
+Although larger and stronger than your ACL, your PCL can still tear.
 Causes of a PCL injury can include striking your knee against a dashboard during a car accident, or if you’re an athlete, falling on your knee while it’s bent.